 - Add all dry ingredients into a bowl and mix everything together with a spoon.
 Set aside.

 - Prepare all your wet ingredients meanwhile so that it'll be faster when the oven is ready.
 You want the iron skillet to be piping hot when you pour in the batter to get that crispy golden brown bottom.

-- Once the oven is ready, remove the iron skillet from the oven and immediately add in ½ tbsp butter (7 g) inside.
+- Once the oven is ready, remove the iron skillet from the oven and immediately add in ½ tablespoon butter (7 g) inside.
 Please remember that the iron skillet is very hot, use an oven mitten (or something similar) to handle it.